nicekiwi/ag-aus/README.md

 ### 6. Setup Virtual Host

-Vagrant took care of everything, all you need to do is add `192.168.56.101 alternative-gamers.dev` to your hosts file.
+Vagrant took care of everything, all you need to do is add `192.168.56.101 alternative-gamers.dev` to your hosts file on your host computer *(Not in the VM)*.

 ### 7. Accessing MySQL & Importing the Database